libor-m/ngs-course/best_practice.rst

 Easiest ways to get UNIX
 ------------------------

+To get the most basic UNIX tools, you can download an install  `Git for Windows <https://git-scm.com/download/win>`_.
+It comes with a nice terminal emulator, and installs to your right-click menu as 'Git Bash here' - which runs terminal in the folder that you clicked.
+Git itself is meant for managing versions of directories, but it cannot live without the UNIX environment, so someone did the hard work and packaged it all nicely together.

+If you need more complete UNIX environment with many packages 'inside' your Windows,  you can use `Cygwin <https://www.cygwin.com/>`_.
+But it is quite complete, which leads you to believe that it can replace native UNIX, which you'll find painfully later is not true;)

-An easy way of getting UNIX environment in Windows is to install a basic Linux into a virtual machine.
+An easy way of getting UNIX environment in Windows is to install a basic Linux into a virtual machine as you have seen in the course.
 It's much more convenient that the dual boot configurations, and the risk of completely breaking your computer is lower.
 You can be using UNIX while having all your familiar stuff at hand.
 The only downside is that you have to transfer all the data as if the image was a remote machine.
 Unless you're able to set up windows  file sharing on the Linux machine.
 This is the way the author prefers (you can ask;).

-It's much more convenient to use a normal terminal like PuTTY to connect to the machine rather than typing the commands into the virtual screen of VirtualBox (It's usually lacking clipboard support, you cannot change the size of the window, etc.)
+It's much more convenient to use a normal terminal like PuTTY to connect to the  machine rather than typing the commands into the virtual screen of VirtualBox - It's usually lacking clipboard support, you cannot change the size of the window, etc.

-Mac OS X and Linux are UNIX based, you just have to know how to start your terminal program.
+Mac OS X and Linux are UNIX based, you just have to know how to start your terminal program (``konsole``, ``xterm``, ``Terminal`` ...).

 Essentials
 ----------